 Here are the three key stages that matter to our clients:

 The need to position a company in the eyes of investors and regulators involves multiple layers.
 We have a special section for our clients on the CapitalWatch.com website.
 In this section, we help compile and showcase our customers' basic information, public financial data, and management team to Wall Street analysts.
 As part of this effort, all subscribed analysts will receive a report prepared by our professional analysts in partnership with our clients.
 In the report, we include a full description of the position of the company, including its strengths and specialties, as well as a detailed analysis of its business.
 When appropriate, we seek to include interviews with the company's competitors to provide the fullest possible picture of the company to investors and Wall Street analysts.

 While our clients are busy traveling and conducting roadshows to investors, our task is to ensure we communicate the message in real time.
 It is vital that investors know the true potential and qualities of the company.
 We will also work to measure the response and receptivity of investors, asking their opinions and gauging their assessments.
 Answers to the question: "What do you think of this company?" provide a valuable measure of whether our client's business models will be successful in the market.

 - Trading Debut

 The day our client rings the market bell is the most important day for them - and also for us.
 Our work does not stop there.
 We continually ask ourselves, what else can we do beyond reporting the debut?
 What more information would Wall Street analysts and investors like to know?
-That is why we never stop helping our clients get their messages across.
+That is why we never stop helping our clients get their message across.
 In particular, we highlight the growth forecasts in financial reports to investors.
-We know the capital markets are not only focused on the brilliant past of our clients, but more importantly, the company's bright future - the path of the company, and the strength of its management.
+We know the capital markets are not only focused on the brilliant past of our clients, but more importantly, the company's bright future - the path of the company and the strength of its management.